Change Docker Desktop settings on Linux

 On the General tab, you can configure when to start Docker and specify other settings:

-Start Docker Desktop when you log in.
+• Start Docker Desktop when you sign in to your computer.
 Select to automatically start Docker Desktop when you sign in to your machine.

 Note